dgaydukov/cert-aws/sa/files/sa.md

 Limit access by number of seconds, when otp code was set. `"Condition":{"NumericLessThan":{"aws:MultiFactorAuthAge":"30"}}` - set restriction that would allow access only if you enter 2FA 30 or less seconds from the time of the api call
 Examples:
 * Allow/`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"true"}}` - true if user used 2FA
-* Deny/`"Condition":{"BoolIfExists":{"aws:MultiFactorAuthPresent":"false"}}` - true if user not used 2FA
+* Deny /`"Condition":{"BoolIfExists":{"aws:MultiFactorAuthPresent":"false"}}` - true if user not used 2FA
 because for short-term without 2FA value=false -> false=false => true, for long-term without 2FA value=null -> immediately return true
 * Allow/`"Condition":{"Null":{"aws:MultiFactorAuthAge":"false"}}` - null check if condition key is present. true - key doesn't exist. false - key present and not null.
-* Deny/`"Condition":{"Null":{ "aws:MultiFactorAuthAge":true}}` - true if 2FA not present.
+* Deny /`"Condition":{"Null":{"aws:MultiFactorAuthAge":true}}` - true if 2FA not present.
 Null evaluates to true if key value is null.
 Anti-pattern:
 * Allow/`"Condition":{"Null":{"aws:MultiFactorAuthPresent":"false"}}` true if request made with temp-credentials (even without 2FA), false for all long-term credentials
-* Deny/`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"false"}}` true if use not used 2FA with short-term credentials, false with long-term (users would be able to access resources without 2FA with just simple long-term credentials) because for short-term without 2FA value=false -> false=false => true, for long-term without 2FA - null!=false => false [See here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#aws-access-with-2fa) java details.
+* Deny /`"Condition":{"Bool":{"aws:MultiFactorAuthPresent":"false"}}` true if use not used 2FA with short-term credentials, false with long-term (users would be able to access resources without 2FA with just simple long-term credentials) because for short-term without 2FA value=false -> false=false => true, for long-term without 2FA - null!=false => false [See here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#aws-access-with-2fa) java details.
 Please notice that although 2FA required to login to console, if you are using cli/sdk and you just add access policy without 2FA condition, you can access these resources without 2FA.